JTarball/hyroxwebsite/site/content/post/the-history-of-hyrox.md

   - Welcome
 draft: false
 ---
-Hyrox was f﻿ounded by Christian Toetzke, together with the marketing icon Michael Trautmann and x3 Olympic Medallist and World Champion, Moritz Fuerste in Germany.
+Hyrox was f﻿ounded by Christian Toetzke, together with the marketing icon Michael Trautmann and x3 Olympic Medallist Moritz Fuerste in Germany.

 Since it's first event it has experienced massive growth in Europe and the US.

 ### Origins